 Qatar – Km 71,720

-Finally I entered to Qatar, and I was happy because my stay in Saudi Arabia was so long, where most of my time I had been waiting.
-I had waited almost one month to get the Saudi visa in Bahrain and I had also waited till my fatigue for the Qatar visa in Riyadh.
-But I was fed up with the bureaucracy and of the diplomacy of the Qatar Embassy so I put aside my Argentinean passport and I entered to Qatar with my Spanish passport.
+Finally I entered to Qatar, and I was happy because my stay in Saudi Arabia was so long.
+Due to the bureaucracy I put aside my Argentinean passport and I entered to Qatar with my Spanish passport.

-In the gulf countries, except Saudi Arabia, with European passport one can enter without any problem, getting the visa in the border if one goes by land or at the airport; but with an Argentinean passport everything is so difficult that it provokes the desires of sending them to hell and to go to visit another country; because one can not enter without any sponsor or somebody who becomes responsible.
-And Saudi Arabia heads that list, it doesn’t matter which passport one has.
-The Saudi Arabia police also made me trouble when I was leaving the country, because I was cycling.
-That’s why, if someday I should return to Saudi I would think it twice, but I am sure that by bicycle nevermore.
+In the gulf countries, except Saudi Arabia, with European passport one can enter without any problem, getting the visa in the border if one goes by land or at the airport; but with an Argentinean passport everything is so difficult and by bicycle, mucho more.

 When I crossed the border it was after 4.00 pm and there was a strong head wind that only let me to cycle about 20 km before night, but it was enough to arrive to a petrol station where accidentally Ahmed, its owner, was.
 The Qatari was very nice with me, he asked to his employees to find a place where I could camp and he also ordered them to serve me a plate of food; and I was lucky because in that place there was not even a mineral water to buy; because the petrol station was under construction, as the whole country.
 Then I talked with Ahmed for a long while, he invited me with tea, coffee and we ate some dates together.
 I was surprised the devotion with which his son served him every time that he finished his cup of tea or coffee, something very normal in the Arab culture.
-Although I really didn’t like how Ahmed talked with his employees, as if they were his slaves, something characteristic and sad for these latitudes too.
+Although I really didn’t like how Ahmed talked with his employees.

 In the morning I had to cycle only 60 km to reach to Doha, the capital city, but it took me more than four hours to do it.
 The wind blew very strong and everything was a sand cloud which complicated my cycle.
 The route was plenty of trucks, there were hundreds and hundreds in every direction.